 But somehow my asthma got worse.

-I downloaded the book on the Breathing Center’s website and quickly got educated.
-Then I tried a few of their suggestions, started breathing exercises and immediately stopped doing all the things they said were damaging to my breathing and health.
-My interest was piqued, and I scheduled a series of Skype private sessions with Sasha, the Co-founder of Breathing Center.
+I downloaded Sasha’s book Breathe To Heal: Break Free From Asthma and quickly got educated.
+Then I tried a few of their suggestions, started Buteyko breathing exercises, and immediately stopped doing all the things they said were damaging to my breathing and health.
+My interest was piqued, and I scheduled a series of private sessions online with Sasha Yakovleva, the Co-founder of the Buteyko Breathing Center.

 In less than two weeks I felt immensely better and went completely off my medicine.
 I felt like I was reclaiming my health.
 But I had to give up some pretty ingrained preconceived theories about breathing.
 Actually, I had to completely relearn everything about breathing because much of what is taught is just wrong for people today, meaning the way that people live their lives today versus when these ancient practices were developed.
 I also had to make some pretty significant lifestyle changes.